Schedule Your Diagnostic Consultation

 Product/market fit is the degree to which a company knows:

-• Who their ideal clients are
+• Who are their ideal clients are

 You would be amazed at how many businesses go years without achieving product/market fit.
 There are many signs that suggest a company has not quite gotten to product/market fit.
-When asked questions about the kind of clients they want, they give vague answers like “Anyone with money,” or “Anyone that has the budget,” and believe me, it is hard to sell to just anyone.
+When asked questions about the kind of clients they want, they give vague answers like “Anyone with money” or “Anyone that has the budget,” and believe me, it is hard to sell to just anyone.

-Ideally, you will end up with two or three different categories, a primary, secondary, etc. The primary persona would be your company’s highest priority.
-The primary persona is your business’s most profitable client -- the client you wish you could duplicate over and over again.
+The primary persona would be your company’s highest priority.
+The primary persona is your business’s most profitable client -- the client you wish to duplicate repeatedly.

 Within each of your personas, you should know exactly: